 Before you start using Veeam Backup for AWS, consider the following requirements.

-The following network ports must be open to ensure proper communication of components in the backup infrastructure of Veeam Backup for AWS.
+The following network ports must be open to ensure proper communication of components in the Veeam Backup for AWS infrastructure.

 Web browser (local machine)

 Required to access the Web UI component from a user workstation.

 Required to communicate with the backup service running on the backup appliance.